 |344.14||VIEWERS WHEN FENCE ON TOWN LINE.|

 |344.16||DIVISION OR RECORDED AGREEMENT RUNS WITH THE LAND.|

 |344.19||VIEWERS IN COUNTIES NOT ORGANIZED INTO TOWNS.|

 Supervisors in their respective towns, city council members in their respective wards, commissioners of public works in cities having a commission form of government, and city trustees in statutory cities are fence viewers.

-A town board may, by resolution, exempt adjoining owners or occupants from this chapter when their land considered together is less than 20 acres.
+A home rule charter or statutory city council or town board may, by resolution, exempt adjoining owners or occupants from this chapter when their land considered together is less than 20 acres.

 The following are legal and sufficient fences:

 (a) fences consisting of at least 32-inch woven wire and two barbed wires firmly fastened to well-set posts not more than one rod apart, the first barbed wire being above and not more than four inches from the woven wire and the second barbed wire being above and not more than eight inches from the first wire;